Deaf Education Teacher

 Competitive candidates will have one or more of the following criteria:

-• Bachelor of Arts/Bachelor of Science degree in Special Education (general or with emphasis in visually- or hearing-impaired)
+• Bachelor of Arts/Bachelor of Science degree in Special Education (general or with emphasis on hearing-impaired)

-• Bachelor of Arts/Bachelor of Science degree in any discipline with state certification in special education (general or with emphasis in visually- or hearing-impaired)
+• Bachelor of Arts/Bachelor of Science degree in any discipline with state certification in special education (general or with emphasis on hearing-impaired)

-• Bachelor of Arts/Bachelor of Science degree in Education with experience working with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, hearing-impaired, or visually-impaired
+• Bachelor of Arts/Bachelor of Science degree in Education with experience working with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, or hearing-impaired.

-• Bachelor of Arts/Bachelor of Science degree in any discipline with experience working in classrooms or residential homes with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, hearing-impaired, or visually-impaired
+• Bachelor of Arts/Bachelor of Science degree in any discipline with experience working in classrooms or residential homes with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, or hearing-impaired.

 Competitive candidates will have one or more of the following:

 • Knowledge of American Sign Language (ASL) preferred, but not required.